copyrip/README.md/tools/markdown/README.md

 > Apparently the co?creator of Markdown, Josh Gruber, states that Aaron was rather his muse at the time than the actual co-whatever.
 This doesn't change much though.

+On a sidenote, there are plenty of markdown flavours: wiki, github, multi markdown and more...
+There are/were standardisation efforts, like CommonMark, among where we can find Jeff Atwood, one of my computer idols.

+Using markdown is an alternative to design and coding style waves.
+It provides a bridge between *power users* that rely on command line interfaces and *users* bathed in a bootstrap vectorial consumerist world.

 ## Medias
 * md logo